demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/ThreatVaultv2/README.md

 * ***threatvault-signature-search-results***.

 ## Additional Considerations for this version
-Note: The Threat Vault API key is **not** the same as the Autotargeting API key.
+Note: The Threat Vault API key is **not** the same as the Auto Focus API key.
 Make sure you have the required API key, as instructed on the integration configuration page.